Smart Contract Architecture

 This architecture allows for:

-The current implementation focuses on MMF-style functionality with swing pricing, but the architecture supports expansion into various other financial instruments and strategies while maintaining security and standardization.
+The current implementation focuses on MMF-style functionality, but the architecture supports expansion into various other financial instruments and strategies while maintaining security and standardization.

 Last updated